microsoft/Partner-Center-Bot/docs/Deployment.md

 4. Document the _App ID_ and _Account ID_ values.
 Also, if necessary create a key and document that value.

     ![Partner Center App](Images/appmgmt02.png)

-Now that the application has been registered in Partner Center you can update the the related configurations for the project.
-Perform the following to configure the require settings

-1. Set the _PartnerCenterApplicationId_ setting in the _web.config_ file to the _App ID_ value documented in step 4 above.
-2. If you have deployed Azure Key Vault then add a new secret with name of _PartnerCenterApplicationSecret_.
-Configure the value to the key value that was obtained in step 4 above.
-If you have decided not to utilize Azure Key Vault then create a new application setting in the _web.config_ file with the name of _PartnerCenterApplicationSecret_ and set the value to key vaule obtained in step 4 above.
-3. Set the _PartnerCenterApplicationTenantId_ setting in the _web.config_ file to the _Account ID_ value documented in step 4 above.

 ## Creating the Bot Azure AD Application
 The bot requires an Azure AD application that grants privileges to Azure AD and the Microsoft Graph.
 Perform the following tasks to create and configure the application